yeahrb/yeah/README.md

 These intuitive abstractions are a good fit for many types of games.

   * Context - interface to media and input layers for a platform.
-  * Game - manages context and maps.
+  * Game - manages context and stages.
-  * Map - manages entities in space.
+  * Stage - manages entities in space.
-  * Entity - acts within a map.
+  * Entity - acts within a stage.
   * Visual - graphical representation of an entity.
   * Vector - for representing position, size, velocity...
   * Color - accepts hex, RGB, HSV, and Wikipedia names.